 So the child’s social worker, as well as another social worker who was focused on the family finding element, came down to visit, meet me, and see my flat.
 If they like you, and feel that you’re the right fit for the young person they’re representing, then you’re on the start of your own process – your own version of a pregnancy, if you will (and yes, that’s a very loose analogy, but it’s the best I’ve been able to come up with).

-I was delighted to be accepted by the social worker and the family finder to be this young man’s dad, although there was absolutely still a way to go before anything was signed, sealed, and delivered.
-Although I’ve been accepted, it’s a provisional acceptance of a sort until I attend the second Panel and have it signed off – like the first Panel – by a Decision Maker, this time who works for the local authority.
+I was thrilled to be accepted by the social worker and the family finder to be this young man’s dad, although there was still a way to go before anything was signed, sealed, and delivered.
+It’s a provisional acceptance of a sort until I attend the second Panel and have it signed off – like the first Panel – by a Decision Maker, this time who works for the local authority.

 How long it takes to get to a Panel can vary, but it’s often the case that you can get to one within three or four months.
 It’s rare to go beyond that, but it can happen – and it has happened to me.
-I was due to go to Panel in mid-December but, due to a decision taken by people higher up the authority ladder within the local authority, I haveto wait now until mid-March.
+I was due to go to Panel in mid-December but, due to a decision taken by people higher up the ladder within the local authority, I have to wait now until mid-March.

-In a way, he’s cushioned from the effects of it, as he doesn’t know anything about me – he won’t until I’m confirmed as being his dad – but it’s sad he can’t know that someone has claimed him as his forever family for a bit longer.
-His foster family are excellent, and I hope to stay in contact with them, but I want the chance of bringing him home now.
+In a way, he’s cushioned from the effects of it, as he doesn’t know anything about me – he won’t until I’m confirmed as being his dad – but it’s sad he can’t know that someone has claimed him as his forever family for another couple of months.
+His foster family are excellent, and I hope to stay in contact with them, but he deserves to know that someone wants him.